About

 Senior Robotics Engineer @ PickNik Robotics (2022 – 2024)

-I worked on the MoveIt Pro product team, which enables autonomous behavior development and task and motion planing for robotics applications using ROS and MoveIt software.
+I worked on the MoveIt Pro product team, which enables autonomous behavior development and task and motion planning for robotics applications using ROS and MoveIt software.
 I mostly developed in modern C++, with some Python and TypeScript in the mix.
 Additionally, I supervised several engineers, acted as proposal writer, principal investigator, and developer for NASA SBIRs, developed training materials, and worked with external clients on sales and consulting activities.

 Senior Robotics Engineer @ Boston Dynamics (2021 – 2022)